menouarazib/eventdetector/README.md

 ```
 ## How to credit our package

-If you use our package, please cite the following paper:
+If you use our package, please cite the following papers:

 ```bash
 @misc{azib2023universal,